 The analyzes undertaken in the first stage that had a decisive role in identifying issues will also form an important basis for describing the active policy.
-This step was performed to further analyze the potential for employment in rural areas, to collect in-depth information that was not available, on certain vulnerable groups, in statistical databases, needed for identification and description of the measure tailored to labor market needs of rural area.
+In this step has been taken further analysis of the employment potential in the rural areas, to collect in-depth information that was not available, on certain vulnerable groups, in statistical databases, needed for identification and description of the measure tailored to labor market needs of rural area.
 Analysis of the employment potential in the rural area from Romania was achieved through a quantitative research - households' survey.
 This sub-stage targeted collection and interpretation of data, related to: socio-demographic household members, employment in rural areas, labor market and employment services in rural areas, opportunities for employment growth, satisfaction with public services, causes which impeding the development of municipalities, corresponding risks of climate change, income and expenditure in rural households, household activities, labor migration.
-The sample included 1,070 respondents, representative of both households and the heads of household or respondents in a maximum error of $\pm$ 3% at a confidence level of 95%.
+The sample included 1,070 respondents, representative of both households and the heads of household or respondents in a maximum error of \pm 3% at a confidence level of 95%.
 The sample was designed to be layered on seven development regions (not included in the sample Bucharest-Ilfov region), probabilistic (random selection of villages and households) and multistage.